rgorge/minimal-mistakes/_pages/about.md

 My name is Roman Gorge.

-I'm technology expert who likes to solve complex business challenges.
+I dive deep into technology and think big to solve business and technnical challenges.

 I manage products, teams, customers and, if required, expectations.
-I enjoy to listen, guide and engage external and internal customers.

-I'm passionate about what I'm doing and have will to make things done.
+I'm passionate about what I'm doing and have skills to make things done.

 I have extensive background in various positions in Tech - Solution Architect, Cloud Engineer, Product Manager.
-Over the last decade i had an opportunity to work in different roles in different countries, primarily focusing on ICT customers and technologies.
+Over the last decade I had an opportunity to work in different roles and different countries, primarily focusing on ICT customers and technologies.

 In any role I take I bring clarity, commitment and results.

-Today, I'm working as Sr Technical Account Manager in Amazon Web Services - helping enterprises in Northern Europe to adopt Cloud.
+Today, I'm working as Senior Technical Account Manager in Amazon Web Services - helping enterprises in Northern Europe to adopt Cloud.